 I want to be known as Kesha, a creative soul with who you can have deep conversations and someone that you would want in your life.
 I have a lot to offer even if I am not able to do a lot of physical stuff.

-Yes I have limitations.
+Yes, I have limitations.
 I cannot do what I want and had to realize that the things I wanted to do the most in my life I would never be able to.
-I wanted to be a marine biologist, but was told I would never be able to.
-I will never be able to ride a horse or do skydiving.
+My dream was to become a marine biologist, but was told I would never be able to.
+Horse riding and skydiving are taboo.
 I have to think constantly about where I put my foot so that I do not fall down, but this is my life and I am only now realizing that there are so much more that I am able to do.

 Walk this journey with me as I discover myself.